 - 5.1.39 The housing supply is 12,551.
-Following consideration of completions since the start of the plan period to the 31 March 2022, existing sites with planning permission, sites allocated in made neighbourhood plans, and the windfall allowance, the residual Local Plan allocations for the period 2020-2038 is therefore 3,377 new homes. - 5.1.40 To meet the residual requirement within this plan period; as well as redeveloping brownfield sites and identifying small scale greenfield sites within the development boundaries, two large urban extensions are identified; on the northern edge of Worksop at Peaks Hill Farm for 1,080 dwellings; and, at Ordsall South in Retford for 890 dwellings. - 5.1.41 The Land Availability Assessment 20222 and Sustainability Appraisal3 concluded that these sites are those which cause least harm to the environment, are suitable for development and would take the development of the urban area up to clear and defensible boundaries.
+Following consideration of completions since the start of the plan period to the 31 March 2022 2023, existing sites with extant planning permission, sites allocated in made neighbourhood plans, some sites within Worksop Central and the windfall allowance, the residual Local Plan allocations, for the period 2020-2038 is therefore 3,377 2,387 new homes. - 5.1.43 As can be seen from Figure 8 below the allocations to meet the residual requirement are largely focused on Worksop and Retford, with 1,970 910 new homes in Worksop, 1,332 1,402 in Retford, and 75 in the Large Rural Settlement of Tuxford. - There will be no new allocations in Harworth & Bircotes as a consequence of the 2,006 1,839 existing deliverable commitments.
+This includes outstanding consents for 1090 dwellings, including an outline planning permission (September 2021) for a re-profiled Harworth Colliery site.
+The consented 1,300 dwellings and is in addition to the consented phases under construction those dwellings already completed.
+Based upon evidence from the developers it is considered that at least 1,133 dwellings from this permission these dwellings are deliverable within the Plan period, thereby adding to the District's housing supply. - 5.1.40 To meet the residual requirement within this plan period; as well as redeveloping brownfield sites and identifying small scale greenfield sites within the development boundaries of Worksop and Retford, two large urban extensions are identified; on the northern edge of Worksop at Peaks Hill Farm for 1,080 655 dwellings; and, at Ordsall South in Retford for 890 960 dwellings. - 5.1.41 The Land Availability Assessment 20222 and Sustainability Appraisal3 concluded that these sites are those which cause least harm to the environment, are suitable for development and would take the development of the urban area up to clear and defensible boundaries.
+This approach also maximises the delivery of affordable and specialist housing in a sustainable manner by allocating more sites of a larger scale on the edges of the Main Towns, where access to shops and services is more straightforward.
 Both would also contribute to the provision of significant infrastructure over the plan period and beyond and deliver a mix of housing to meet affordable and specialist needs.
-Together these sites are considered to be the most appropriate and suitable locations for the future expansion of our towns. - 5.1.42 The strategy directs housing growth to locations attractive to the market, whilst ensuring there are no locations that are over-burdened by development, or that other locations are not receiving the opportunity to grow especially where this is required to support local service provision. - 5.1.43 As can be seen from Figure 8 below the allocations to meet the residual requirement are largely focused on Worksop and Retford, with 1,970 new homes in Worksop, 1,332 in Retford, and 75 in the Large Rural Settlement of Tuxford. - 5.1.44 There will be no new allocations in Harworth & Bircotes as a consequence of the 2,006 existing deliverable commitments.
-This includes an outline planning permission (September 2021) for a re-profiled Harworth Colliery site.
-The consented 1,300 dwellings is in addition to the consented phases under construction.
-Based upon evidence from the developers it is considered that at least 1,133 dwellings from this permission are deliverable within the Plan period, thereby adding to the District's housing vlagus. --------------- ------------ --------- ---------
+Together these sites are considered to be the most appropriate and suitable locations for the future expansion of our towns. - 5.1.39 The strategy directs housing growth to locations attractive to the market, whilst ensuring there are no locations that are over-burdened by development, or that other locations are not receiving the opportunity to grow especially where this is required to support local service provision.